edisonzsq/swimtrading-ws-test/README.md

 - `USERNAME`: TastyTrade username
 - `PASSWORD`: TastyTrade password
 - `LOG_TO_CONSOLE`: Set to "true" to enable console logging (default: false)
+- `LOG_TO_FILE`: Set to "true" to enable file logging (default: false)

 ## Logging

 Logs are stored in the `logs` directory with daily rotation.
 Each log file is limited to 10MB and logs are kept for 14 days.
+If neither `LOG_TO_CONSOLE` nor `LOG_TO_FILE` is enabled, a default console transport will be used to prevent errors.